 In Holy Grail, the Monty Python guys star as King Arthur and his knights as they search for the Holy Grail.
 Moments like the Knights Who Say “Ni!” and the Black Knight are examples of some of the movie’s best funny scenes.

 Always Be My Maybe (2019)

 Always Be My Maybe is a Netflix original movie starring Ali Wong and Randall Park and directed by Nahnatchka Khan.

 Park and Wong are childhood friends named Marcus and Sasha, who had a teen fling that ended poorly and had not seen each other since.

-This funny movie picked up years later when Sasha returns to San Francisco and opens a restaurant and then reconnects with Marcus.
+This funny movie picked up years later when Sasha returns to San Francisco, opens a restaurant, and then reconnects with Marcus.
 With his insecurities and her fame and success as a restauranteur, their relationship is threatened once again.

 Keanu Reeves is also in the movie, playing himself, and is a national treasure in every scene he appears.